'People don't understand, this is our country'

 "We found some of the congregation are highly alarmed by the fact that we are visitors from out of town," said Helal.
 Once, when he snapped a photo with his phone at the Masjid, he said he heard some members whisper in Arabic to be careful, because he might be a spy.

 In an empty prayer room on the third floor, three leaders of the mosque sat cross-legged on the carpet with a reporter and talked about NYPD surveillance of their community.

 Olayinka Dan-Salami, the Masjid general counsel, confirmed that police surveillance has rattled the congregation at the mosque.

 "They are very upset that Muslims in general are being spied on," said Dan-Salami.
 "We are professionals, we do respect those who are not part of our religion.
 We respect them highly and to now be singled out and to be spied on, we just think that they are telling us 'you are not part of the community.'"

-Sayeed Chawdhury said there is a common misconception in America that Islam is supportive of terrorism.
-Pillars of the Islamic faith, he said, forbid killing or even hating another person.
+Sayeed Chawdhury pointed out that the pillars of the Islamic faith forbid killing or even hating another person.
 He praised America for its religious freedom, but pointed out what he sees as the hypocrisy of the American government, and by extension the NYPD, lobbying for human rights in other countries while simultaneously abusing them at home.

 Sheikh Mostafa said the Muslim community has nothing to hide, and that extremists can be found in any segment of society.

 "Why if any Christian in this country does something crazy, do they not call him a terrorist?" asked Mostafa.
-"We are here to build America.
-We are here in America to build America, not to demolish America."
+"We are here in America to build America, not to demolish America."

 Mostafa and Chawdhury said some in their congregation work for the NYPD, and a great deal more - 90 percent, they estimated - are professionals working in city or state agencies or in other professional capacities.